AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

   It does not matter whether the persisted query is successful or not.
 The `/execute.json/persisted-query` will return the status code `200` and the `Content-Type` header returned will be `application/json`.

 * `true`:
-  The endpoint will return `400` when there is any form of error upon running the persisted query.
+  The endpoint will return `400` or `500` as appropriate when there is any form of error upon running the persisted query.
 Also the returned `Content-Type` will be `application/graphql-response+json`.

   >[!NOTE]
   >